Elliot at River's Edge

-The number of treatments and duration of each treatment will be determined by the physician.
+The number of treatments and duration of each treatment will be determined by the hyperbaric provider.
 This is based on your diagnosis and your response to treatment.
 Typical patients require 30-40 visits daily Monday through Friday with the exception of holidays and weekends.

 Is Hyperbaric Oxygen Therapy safe?

 Yes.
-Hyperbaric Oxygen Therapy is prescribed by a physician and you are always under medical supervision while in our chamber.
-You are monitored by a Registered Nurse who is in the treatment room at all times and a hyperbaric physician is always available.
+Hyperbaric Oxygen Therapy is prescribed by a hyperbaric provider and you are always under medical supervision while in our chamber.
+You are monitored by a Registered Nurse who is in the treatment room at all times and a hyperbaric provider is always available.

 Are there any side effects?